yashaswimitta/Ex_6_Personal-Information-of-Student/README.md

 Develop a program to accept personal information from the end user using Text View and Edit Text and display the information of the student.

 ## AIM:
-To develop a program to accept personal information from the end user using Text View and Edit Text and display the information of the student using Android Studio.
+To develop a program to accept personal information from the end user using Text View and Edit Text and display the information of the student using Android Studio

 ## EQUIPMENTS REQUIRED: